SINTEF/dlite/examples/dehydrogenation/README.md

 ### Reaction data model
 The [reaction data model](#entities/Reaction.json) defines a chemical reaction including its reaction energy.
 It has two dimensions; the number of reactants and the number of products.

+[Molecule]: entities/Molecule.json
+[Substance]: entities/Substance.json
+[Reaction]: entities/Reaction.json
+[molecular-energies.py]: 1-simple-workflow/molecular-energies.py
+[calculate-reaction.py]: 1-simple-workflow/calculate-reaction.py

+1. simple workflow that explicitly calculates the reaction energy of the `C2H6(g) --> C2H4(g) + H2(g)` reaction
+2. like workflow 1, but replaces the explicit calculation of the reaction energy in the second step with dlite mappings
+3. like workflow 2, but uses ontological mappings to generate the dlite mappings